“The darkness is gone. The mist is all gone and I now don’t have to worry about bumping into things…”

 For the last year, Paul (70) hasn’t been able to leave his hut alone.
 Always an active man, a farmer and a carpenter who built his own home, now he can’t even see to walk to the toilet.

 Life’s been tough since Paul lost his sight to cataracts.
-His wife Jane has to tend their plot of land as well as caring for Paul and their granddaughter.
-“When he told me he’d lost his sight completely.
-I felt overwhelmed.
+His wife Jane has to tend their plot of land as well as care for Paul and their granddaughter.
+“When he told me he’d lost his sight completely, I felt overwhelmed.
 I asked myself, who is going to help me?” says Jane.

 The morning after surgery, as Paul’s bandages were being removed, he said: “I woke up very early this morning, anxious because I was doubtful that my eyesight would be restored.
 Right now, I can see the woman who is waving at me.
 I can even see my son Chakanetsa!”

 When Paul arrived home from the hospital, he felt like a new man.
 Imagine seeing the faces of your family again, and your home, after living in darkness for so long.